Federal Loans

 If you have borrowed a PLUS Loan in past years, you may not need to apply online again.
 After you and your student have decided on the amount you wish to borrow, please email Financial Aid to request the loan for the upcoming school year.

-Denial of a Parent PLUS Loan
+Denial of a PLUS Loan

-If your application for a federal direct parent PLUS loan is denied, you have a couple of options for borrowing as a parent.
+If your application for a federal direct PLUS loan is denied, you have a couple of options for borrowing as a parent.
 Option 1 & 2 seen below are the most common methods taken.

 1. Student borrows additional Direct Unsubsidized Loans.

-A dependent student whose parent is denied a Parent PLUS Loan becomes eligible for the same Direct Unsubsidized Loan limits available to independent undergraduate students.
+A dependent student whose parent is denied a PLUS Loan becomes eligible for the same Direct Unsubsidized Loan limits available to independent undergraduate students.
 Your student can get increased loan limits, which vary according to class level (limited to $4,000 or $5,000 higher per year).
 These undergraduate loans have lower interest rates and fees than the PLUS Loans and will be in the student’s name.
 To receive this loan support, the student must email Financial Aid to request it.

-To qualify for a private parent loan, you’ll typically need a good credit score and a steady income.
-In addition, the standard to qualify for Parent PLUS Loans is less strict than the standard to qualify for private student loans so this may not be a sound option.
+To qualify for a private loan, you’ll typically need a good credit score and a steady income.
+In addition, the standard to qualify for PLUS Loans is less strict than the standard to qualify for private student loans so this may not be a sound option.
 Private lenders can be reviewed here.

 3. Seek an Endorser.